 In general, the project aims at fostering the process of accession negotiations of the Republic of Serbia by supporting the effective alignment of national legislation with the Union acquis and its implementation and by further building the capacities of involved carriers of the EU integration process in the Republic of Serbia.
 After completion of screening process in 2015, Serbian public administration has entered into much more demanding and obliging exercise of accession negotiations, whereby each step and every decision should result in approaching actual membership in the EU.
 For this scenario to happen in accordance with planned dynamics, preparedness, adequate institutional capacity of public administration with highly competent staff is of crucial importance.
 In the core period of the negotiations, PLAC III Project shall support domestic line institutions and the negotiating structures both in performance of quality operational work in relation to harmonisation process and in the effective coordination during various stages and phases in the process for different negotiation chapters.

-2. Background information in relation to Chapter 15 – Energy – Radiation protection and nuclear safety area
+2. Background information in relation to Chapter 15: Energy – Renewable Energy

-At present, there is no on-going or planned assistance projects for the activities covered by this ToR.
+At present, there are no on-going and/or planned assistance projects to AERS for the activities covered by this ToR.

 3. Description of the assignment:

 The specific objective of this assignment is to contribute to harmonisation with relevant EU policy and legislation on renewable energy and their proper implementation.
 In the scope of this objective, these activities are foreseen:

 - Performing a review of the requirements of the Serbian legislation related to RES and Energy Efficiency against the Union acquis requirements (including EEAG) and EU best practice on FiP FiT support mechanisms for RES and high efficiency cogeneration and draft a Report on findings including options for setting individual design parameters for both support mechanisms, pros and cons for each option and the recommendations which options to use for developing of methodologies.